 What You Need

-3. Apply and Scrub: Blot liquid onto the area with a sponge or towel.
-Allow to soak into the fibers where the stain occurred.
-Scrub in small circles with a scrub brush (if you have it) and if not the corner of a clean towel pulled taut over a few fingers.
-If your rug has a pile to it (ours is old enough it doesn't) go easy on the rubbing so you don’t make one area look like a hurricane, while the rest lays nice and neat.
+3. Blot mixture onto the area with a clean towel or sponge, scrub in small circles.
+If your rug has a pile to it, go easy on the rubbing so you don’t make one area look like a hurricane while the rest stays nice and neat.

-Spot tests can be done on your rug before proceeding with any of the above, simply find a small corner or section to test your liquid solution on.
-Don’t leave out the vinegar as it acts as a bonding agent for the fibers to hold fast to their color and not allow colors to run, it’s the most important part!
+As always, spot test your rug in an inconspicuous area before cleaning any large areas.
+Don’t leave out the vinegar as it acts as a bonding agent for the fibers to hold fast to their color and not allow the colors to run, it’s the most important part!